Securing the Open-Source Pipeline with Anaconda CVE Curation

 The Anaconda Way

-Anaconda’s answer to the OSS world is Anaconda Individual Edition, which includes Conda: a cross-platform and environment package management system maintained by Anaconda.
-Anaconda Individual Edition includes more than 300 of the most popular Python and R data science and machine learning packages that have been rigorously tested for compatibility, allowing faster and easier access for data science practitioners.
+Anaconda’s answer to the OSS world is Anaconda Distribution, which includes conda: a cross-platform and environment package management system maintained by Anaconda.
+Anaconda Distribution includes hundreds of the most popular Python and R data science and machine learning packages that have been rigorously tested for compatibility, allowing faster and easier access for data science practitioners.

 However, managing dependencies does not solve for risk.
 Due to the sheer number of Python and R packages and their dependencies, packages are still not free of security vulnerabilities and exposures.
 Imagine the effort that goes into Wikipedia’s fact-checking!